-Barnet, Herts.-Forthwith in the Church and in Wood-street Chapel; and from the thirty-first of October, one thousand eight hundred and sixty-seven, in the Churchyard and Wood-street Chapel-yard, except in now existing vaults and walled graves, in which each coffin shall be embedded in charcoal and separately enclosed by brickwork or stonework properly cemented.
+St. Paul, Bristol.-Forthwith wholly in the church; and in the churchyard, except in now existing vaults and walled graves, in which each coffin shall be embedded in charcoal, and separately entombed by stonework or brickwork properly cemented.

-LLANBADARNVAWR. - Forthwith wholly in Aberystwith Church; and in the Churchyard and in the Baptist Burial-ground of Aberystwith, except in vaults and graves completely walled existing on the first of November, one thousand eight hundred and sixty-six; and that every coffin buried therein be embedded in charcoal and separately entombed in an air-tight manner, that is, enclosed by brickwork or stonework properly cemented.
+THORNLEY, DURHAM.-Forthwith wholly in the church of Thornley, in the parish of Kellee, and after the first of August, one thousand eight hundred and sixty-seven, in the old part of the churchyard, except in now existing walled graves in which each coffin shall be embedded in charcoal and separately entombed, that is, enclosed by stonework or brickwork properly cemented.